bencodes-au/Campaign-Manager-API/readme.md

 The schema looks good, but if you plan to use it in an API, consider adding error handling for invalid data.

 ## Implementation of Feedback
-- Added a Nullable constraint to the email and phone fields
+- Added a Nullable constraint to the email and phone fields that Andrea suggested
-- Added validation for email and phone
+- Added validation for email and phone like Evan suggested
-- Added validation for the rest of the program
-- Considered
+- Added error handling to ensure only certain characters could be used to catch the invalid data Evan mentioned

 # Set Up
 Users will be able access the database from the hosting link provided at the top of this read me.